JohnSmithCoder1/Flip-Flip-Hooray/README.md

 Perfect for ages 2 to 8+, this simple, kid-friendly app builds early memory skills, improves focus, and encourages visual recognition — all while having fun!

 Why Kids (and Parents) Love It:
-* 3 game themes: animals, foods, and shapes
+* 4 game themes: shapes, animals, foods, and all
 * Adjustable difficulty for ages 2 to 8+
 * Kid-safe design with no ads or confusing menus
 * Colorful art and sounds to keep kids engaged